Idaho College of Osteopathic Medicine: Campus

 Located in Meridian, Idaho, the three-story, 94,000-square-foot facility cost $34 million, and took Engineered Structures, Inc. (ESI) just thirteen months to build.
 Dekker/Perich/Sabatini, a New Mexico-based architecture firm, did the design.

-ICOM's campus includes more than 12,000 feet of classroom space, including: two lecture halls, each with 250 seats; a clinical simulation center; a 3,5000-square-foot medical library; and a 3,479-square-foot osteopathic manipulative medicine (OMM) Lab.
+ICOM's campus includes more than 12,000 feet of classroom space, including two lecture halls, each with 250 seats; a clinical simulation center; a 3,500-square-foot medical library; and a 3,479-square-foot osteopathic manipulative medicine (OMM) Lab.
 Additionally, 12 Objective Structured Clinical Examination (OSCE) rooms are located on the second floor.

-ICOM has a 40-year agreement with Idaho State University-Meridian for use of its Treasure Valley Anatomy and Physiology Laboratory (TVAPL).
-There, ICOM's first-year medical students perform whole-body dissections on donated bodies, also known as cadavers.
+ICOM has a 40-year agreement with Idaho State University-Meridian, which is located next to the ICOM campus, for use of its Treasure Valley Anatomy and Physiology Laboratory (TVAPL).
+There, ICOM's first-year and second-year medical students perform whole-body dissections on donated bodies, also known as cadavers.

 Academics

 As a free-standing medical school, ICOM only offers graduate-level training.
 ICOM awards the Doctor of Osteopathic Medicine degree (DO).
 This is a four-year degree with years 1 and 2 consisting of on-campus didactic lectures, small group assignments laboratory and clinical experiences.
 Years 3 and 4 are completed at selected clinical sites.

-In November 2019, ICOM announced that it had been recognized as an Apple Distinguished School for 2019-2022 for its unique implementation of Apple technology in creating a culture of engagement amongst the students, faculty and staff at Idaho's first medical school.
-Apple Distinguished Schools are centers of innovation, leadership, and educational excellence that use Apple technology to inspire creativity, collaboration, and critical thinking.
-They showcase innovative uses of technology in learning, teaching, and the school environment and have documented results of academic accomplishment.
+ICOM also offers concurrent degrees of DO+MPH and DO+MHA, in collaboration with ISU.

+Research

+Students can pursue research in basic science, medical education, osteopathic principles and practice, and underserved and rural medicine in collaboration with ICOM faculty.
+ICOM's research serves to advance medicine and biomedical scholarship in Idaho, Montana, North Dakota, South Dakota, Wyoming and beyond.
+Areas of focus include: Osteopathic principles and practice; Medical education; Rural and underserved medicine; Obesity, Diabetes, and Cardiometabolic Syndrome; Cellular bioenergetics, free radicals and oxidative stress, muscle biology, cancer, diabetes; Neuroinflammation, gene regulation, cell motility in the central nervous system (CNS), CNS histology; Studies of mosquito gene expression and protein secretion.
+Student research funding is also available for programs.